ml-jku/MAE-CT/README.md

 - Linear probes trained on the respective checkpoints
 - All hyperparameters for reproducability
 - Instructions to generate low-shot datasets for evaluation
-- Instructions on how to use our models as backbone for arbitrary downstream tasks (coming soon)
+- Instructions on how to use our models as backbone

 # Pretrained Checkpoints